GiGi2044/GiGi2044/README.md

 - 🚀 Having completed the Le Wagon web development bootcamp in late 2023, I am eager to hone my skills in programming, with a bias toward Frontend and design

-- 👨‍💼 I am currently working on my <a href="https://gigi2044.github.io/profile/" target="_blank">portfolio page</a> using HTML, pure CSS and some JavaScript ✨
+- 👨‍💼 I am currently working on perfecting my <a href="https://gigi2044.github.io/profile/" target="_blank">portfolio page</a> using HTML, pure CSS and some JavaScript ✨

 - 💻 My most recent projects are:
   - 🎨 Artvista built using Ruby on Rails